eternalrevolt/eternalrevolt.github.io/docs/_posts/2024-01-06-prophecy-of-guilt-guest-post-by-caryll-houselander.md

 ---

-**Everyone who fails to realize and to come face to face with the enemy in himself will always seek and always find an enemy outside of himself.**
+>Everyone who fails to realize and to come face to face with the enemy in himself will always seek and always find an enemy outside of himself.
- _-Caryll Houselander_
+> _-Caryll Houselander_

-</figure>Of all the attempts to escape personal responsibility for the suffering of the world and for individual guilt, none is so dangerous as the loss of their own individuality which countless people seek by identifying themselves with a group: One of the most persistent miseries that sin has imposed upon men is a sense of personal insufficiency.
+Of all the attempts to escape personal responsibility for the suffering of the world and for individual guilt, none is so dangerous as the loss of their own individuality which countless people seek by identifying themselves with a group: One of the most persistent miseries that sin has imposed upon men is a sense of personal insufficiency.
 This has become more than ever acute in our own days, because of the huge tidal waves of fear that are sweeping through the world, filling the individual with dread because of his helplessness in the face of gathering disaster.

 His plight is more terrible because in his flight from guilt he has lost sight of, or perhaps never seen, how to save himself, and with himself his fellow men, from what he dreads.
 Because he is afraid to look into his own soul, lit up by the searching beam of the Uncreated Light, he does not realize that the enemy is within himself.
 Only in himself can he come to grips with the evil which threatens to destroy humanity.
 He is afraid to look inwards, and so he is aware of little but that which is outside of himself.
 He is aware that the threatening tide of evil is always gathering strength, but not that its relentless and seemingly uncontrollable force is streaming out of his own heart.